 Wrecking my rental car in Iceland

 I was a couple of days from finishing up my Iceland winter road trip.
 I had made it all the way around the island and was on the Snæfellsnes Peninsula a couple of hours north of Reykjavik.
 I was on my way to my hostel when I hit a patch of black ice and slid my car into a guard railing.
 I was unhurt but the car was not.
 I knocked the front bumper off the car and scraped up the side a little.
+It was lucky no one was injured!
+Very often road accidents do result in some form of injury and if more than one vehicle is involved, it’s possible that there is a negligent party to blame.
+In situations such as this, it may be best to seek out legal advice from someone like Starpoint Injury Lawyers.
 It was a horrific end to a disappointed day since the cloud cover ruined any chance of seeing the lights.

 Seeing the Northern Lights in Iceland

 After my car wreck, I found my hostel and called in the accident.
 I checked the Northern Lights predictor and the results were abysmal.
 For the entire week, it was going to be clear over this part of Iceland and yet now that I am here it’s clouded over.
 My mood was low since the car wreck.
 I made dinner and check my emails.
 I decided to check the predictor one last time before heading to bed.
 The weather had changed and there was a break in the cloud cover over Snæfellsnes.
 I headed outside to get in my car and head away from the town lights.
 I walk outside and I knew.
 Even with the light pollution I could see the lights.
 Once out of town, I spent an hour freezing my but off and watching the lights.
 This website provided me with legal advice and support at that time.